ricca509/ricca509.github.io/content/resume/experience/trainline-senior.md

   - AWS
 ---

-As a senior developer, I joined the team to help shape a better agile process, help more junior developers to step up and ensure a more predictable, high quality development process.
+I joined to help shape a better agile process, help junior developers to step up and ensure a more predictable, high quality development process.
 In pursuing the above, we:

 - Stabilized the agile process by streamlining the ceremonies: the morning standup (quick and efficient), having more focused grooming and planning sessions (quick meetings make devs happy), and having a more productive retrospective.
 We removed all meetings that were unnecessary/long/without a clear intent
 - Hired more junior members and turned them into mid-level engineer, fighting the increasingly difficult situation of hiring permanents